Blue Devils easily knock off top-ranked Hornell in season opener

 Biscaro was also 3-5 passing for 32 yards and a TD.
 Burns had the TD reception.

-Head coach Brennan Briggs can't deny he's excited by the talent on the team but he also pointed out, it's one game, it's early in the season, the team still has a lot to learn and improve on and if they don't improve every week they won't be able to handle the rigors of post-season play.
+Head Coach Brennan Briggs can't deny he's excited by the talent on the team but he also pointed out, it's one game, it's early in the season, the team still has a lot to learn and improve on and if they don't improve every week they won't be able to handle the rigors of post-season play.

 "I'm never going to get complacent with where we are I can guarantee that," Briggs said.
 "I'll be watching film tonight.
 I'll be watching it tomorrow morning.
 I'll be going down watching Lavonia a couple hours away tomorrow.
 So we'll we'll have his team ready to go next week and we'll fix our mistakes and hopefully get better every day."